The baby name Cassian combines ancient roots with twenty-first century story to become one of the most intriguing names of the moment.

 They sacrifice their lives in pursuit of the Death Star plans.

 But Star Wars: Andor is a prequel, taking us back to Cassian’s early days.
 He’s a thief from the planet Kenari, destroyed by the Empire.
 He’s recruited to the Rebel Alliance and the rest, well … chances are you know the story.
-Or will be watching it on Disney+, where the first season debuted September 2022.
+The first season debuted on Disney+ on September 2022, and a second – and final – season is expected in 2025.

 COURT of THORNS and ROSES